How to Hear KGVO Wherever You Live – A Helpful Guide

-KGVO is moving from 101.5 FM to a new frequency at 98.3 FM.
+KGVO has moved from 101.5 FM to a new frequency at 98.3 FM.
 Our new facility has less power, which means that on Thursday, February 2, many loyal listeners may find themselves struggling to hear their favorite programs.
 This guide should help!

 First of all, for those living in Ravalli County, the best option is likely going to be our new Hamilton-based station 1240 AM KLYQ.
 The new FM signal will be much harder to receive down the valley and 1240 AM is the best option.

-Because of the lower power, many radios inside homes may struggle to get reception.
-There is a very easy test to see if you should be able to get the new station where you live: If your vehicle radio can pick up 98.3 then you can likely get the station with a little work.
+Because of the lower power, many radios inside homes may struggle to get reception, but there is a very easy test to see if you should be able to get the new station where you live: if your vehicle radio can pick up 98.3 then you can likely get the station at home (with a little work).

-Our radio engineer Tom McGinley put together this little radio FAQ to help you get the best KGVO signal in your home:
+Our engineer Tom McGinley put together this little FAQ to help you get the best KGVO signal in your home:

 - Move the physical position of the radio set itself.
 Simply turning it may help a lot.
 Ideally, move the radio close to a window facing Missoula.

 - If the radio has a rod or wire antenna connected on the back, try re-positioning that to find the best reception.
 Smaller tabletop radios may not have an external antenna connection and use the power cord itself as the actual antenna.
 Try re-positioning the power cord for best reception.

 - If you live some distance from Missoula, using an external antenna connected to the radio may be needed.
 “Rabbit ears” or twin-lead wire dipoles can work very well.
 Placing the antenna as high as you can near a window usually works the best.
 If you can install the antenna outside or in your attic, that works even better.